iochia02/CAOS_project/README.md

 ```

 ## Test the application
 Now we can test FreeRTOS on our custom machine, using the application in `Demo`: simply try to run `make` and `make qemu_start`.
-This application simply creates two tasks that print `Hello world` on screen.
+This application creates three timers that use timers.

 **N.B.
 Remember to put the correct directory for your FreeRTOS folder in the Makefile**

 ## What's next
-We still need to implement uart and timers.
+We still need to implement uart.
 Now the uart is working because we're using the uart already implemented for the mps2 board, but that doesn't model our machine 😢.